tim-group/provisioning-tools/doc/storage.md

       - one of the storage types defined on the host. os or data would be valid examples if we had the previously mentioned storage types in existence.
     - **size**: < size >
       - size in the format <number><units>, for example 25G would mean 25 Gigabytes.
+    - **chmod**: <permissions>
+      - change the permissions of the root of the mount point
+      - permissions in a format compatible with the chmod command

 ### All storage spec options
 There are numerous things that can be provided within the storage spec for each mount point, they are as follows: